Managed retreat: Realignment examples

 In the UK, the first managed retreat site was an area of 8000 m2 at Northey Island in Essex flooded in 1991, followed by larger sites at Tollesbury and Orplands (1995), Freiston Shore (2001) and Abbott's Hall Farm, at Great Wigborough in the Blackwater Estuary, it is one of the largest managed retreat schemes in Europe.
 It covers nearly 280 ha of land on the north side of the estuary (2002) and a number of others.
 The programme was started by the Essex Wildlife Trust (EWT) who own Abbott's Hall Farm.
 They made five breaches in the original old sea wall to allow the held-back sea to flood through to create salt marshland.
 The marshland over time reverted to its original state before cultivation, providing excellent bird habitat and breeding grounds.

 Forced retreat under climate change

+Since 2010, the New Zealand Coastal Policy Statement, a policy under the Resource Management Act of 1991, has required the government to conduct managed retreats.

-As a result of two climate change related landslides in New Zealand in 2005, the Whakatāne District Council began to plan for the managed retreat of part of the Matatā township over the next decade.
+As a result of two climate change related landslides in New Zealand in 2005, the Whakatane District Council began to plan for climate-related migration to the Matata township over the next decade.
 The vast majority of residents accepted the need to relocate and did so with council assistance and compensation but as of October 2021, one resident has rejected both the process and the need to move and is now the neighbourhood's sole remaining occupant.
-NIWA coastal hazards expert, Rob Bell, says the issue of retreat is primarily socio-political rather than technocratic.
+NIWA coastal hazards expert Rob Bell says the issue of retreat is primarily socio-political rather than technocratic.